Jihe377/WebNovel_Nexus/design_document.md

  - Goals: Share curated lists, follow other readers, write community-relevant reviews.
  - Pain Points: Existing platforms (Goodreads) have audiences unfamiliar with web fiction conventions; no social layer built around this niche.

 ## 3. User Stories

 ### Story 1 — Adding a Novel (Power Reader)
 Alex is reading a LitRPG on Royal Road that doesn't exist on any mainstream database.
-They open NovelNest, click "Add Novel," fill out a form with the title, author, source URL, genre tags (LitRPG, Dungeon Core), and current chapter (Ch.
-347).
-NovelNest saves this to their personal bookshelf.
-The next day, Alex opens their dashboard, sees the novel listed with the chapter note, and clicks the source link to resume reading immediately.
+They open NovelNest, click "Add Novel," fill out a form with the title, author, source URL, genre tags, and current status.
+The new novel will add to our novel libary.
 This story exercises: the Add Novel form (at least 1 form requirement), the Novels MongoDB collection, CREATE operation.

 ### Story 2 — Filtering by Niche Tags (Niche Seeker)
-Mei opens NovelNest's Discover page and selects "Xianxia" and "Cultivation" from the tag filter panel, then adds "Harem" to her exclusion list.
+Mei opens  Discover page and selects "Xianxia" and "Cultivation" from the category and tag filter panel, then adds "Harem" to her exclusion list.
 The page re-renders client-side, showing only novels that match her included tags and contain none of her excluded ones.
 She finds a highly-rated title she hadn't seen before and adds it to her "Want to Read" list.
 This story exercises: client-side rendering, tag filtering logic, READ operations on the Novels collection.

 ### Story 3 — Writing a Review (Community Member)